jpueberbach4/bp.markets.ingest/dukascopy/README.md

   paths:
     data: data/aggregate/1m           # Output path for aggregate
     source: data/transform/1m         # Input path for aggregate
+## Below you will find the configuration for the builder script
+builder:
+  paths:
+    data: data                        # Input path for builder
+    temp: data/temp/builder           # Temporary path for builder
 ## Below you will find the configuration for the download.py script.
 download:
   max_retries: 3                      # Number of retries before downloader raises